-But as we have learned continuously this semester, there was another side to the 1920s that we rarely examine - the restriction of freedom: the KKK terrorized African Americans and those not believed to be 100% American, alcohol consumption and purchase was prohibited, immigration was dramatically restricted.
+But as we have learned continuously this semester, there is always another side to the story - and the 1920s is no exception.
+In particular, we have to balance our understanding of the expansion of freedom with our understanding of the restriction of freedom during the 1920s: the KKK terrorized African Americans and those not believed to be 100% American, alcohol consumption and purchase was prohibited, immigration was dramatically restricted.

 2. On the one hand, it was o an age of consumer consumption, while on the other had it was an age of excess.

 - Consumer consumption soared as more and more new products became available to the average American: cigarette lighters, refrigerators, electric stoves, vacuum cleaners, wristwatches, dry ice, pyrex glass for cookware, automobiles.